Killing of Stephon Clark: Investigation

 The Sacramento Police Department began a use-of-force investigation and placed both officers on paid administrative leave.
 On March 27, California Attorney General Xavier Becerra said that his department would provide independent oversight into the investigation, and separately would scrutinize the police department's use-of-force policies and training procedures.

 Prior to the release of the county coroner's report, the family requested a second, independent autopsy, results of which were released March 30, 2018.
 The pathologist, Dr. Bennet Omalu, said Clark had been shot eight times from the back or side, adding "You could reasonably conclude that he received seven gunshot wounds from his back."

 The Sacramento County Coroner's report was subsequently released to the public on May 1, 2018.
+The report said Omalu's autopsy was "erroneous".
 The county autopsy, conducted by forensic pathologist Dr. Keng-Chih Su, indicated that Clark had been shot once in the front of the left thigh, three times directly to the side, and three times in the right side of the back.
-The Coroner's office had Dr. Su's autopsy reviewed by "the county's chief forensic pathologist, and two county coroner pathologists, in addition to" forensic pathologist Dr. Gregory Reiber.
+The Coroner's office had Dr. Su's autopsy reviewed by three pathologists from the county.
+Their findings were independently reviewed by forensic pathologist Dr. Gregory Reiber from Placer County.
+Reiber said Omalu had made "a significant error" by interpreting an exit wound as an entrance wound, which "leads to incorrect conclusions regarding the relative positions of the victim and shooters during the event".
+The review corroborated the officers' story that police shot Clark when he was approaching them.
+Omalu said he was standing "firmly in defense" of his findings.

 On June 7, 2018, a New York Times team published an analysis also based on videos made by two police body cameras and by an overhead, heat-sensing helicopter camera.